benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## Server security

-Given that mail clients will trust the configuration, the server delivering it needs to be secure.
-Even though we call it "database", static configuration files that are generated before deployment in combination with a static web server offer better security and significantly better performance than dynamic queries from a database and responses generated on-the-fly on request.
-If a custom server is used, it SHOULD be updated regularly and hosted on a dedicated secure server with all unnecessary services and server features turned off.
+Given that mail clients will trust the configuration, the server delivering the configuration file needs to be secure.
+A static web server offers better security.
+The server software SHOULD be updated regularly and hosted on a dedicated secure server with all unnecessary services and server features turned off.

-Additions and modifications to the configurations are applicable to all respective users and must be made with care.
+For the ISPDB, additions and modifications to the configurations are applicable to all respective users and must be made with care.
 The authenticity of the configuration MUST be verified from authorative sources.
 Server hostnames MUST be compared with the email domain names they are serving, and if they differ, the ownership of the server hostnames MUST be validated.

-For these reasons, mail clients may use the public mail config database mentioned above.

 The risk is mitigated to some degree by section "User approval".

 # IANA Considerations

+## Registration

 IANA will create the following registry in a new registry group called "Mail Autoconfig":